Understanding Common Bidet Seat Terms

 Flush, Direct Connect – Toilets with direct connect flushing rely on the building’s water pressure to power the flush.
 The better the water pressure, the more powerful the flush.
 Because water pressure can vary quite a bit from home to home, it’s difficult to pinpoint exactly how a direct connect toilet’s flush will perform in a residential setting.

-Flush, Gravity Assisted – As the name suggests, gravity assisted flushing relies on gravity plus the force of the water in the tank for its power.
+Flush, Gravity Assisted – As the name suggests, gravity assisted flushing relies on gravity plus the force of the water in the tank for power.
 Integrated bidet toilets with gravity assisted flushes tend to have a weaker flush than traditional toilets with the same flush system.
 This is due to the placement of an integrated unit’s water tank.

 G